waltervanheuven/psychopy-docker/README.md

 Instructions to create a [docker](https://www.docker.com) container that runs the latest version (v2021.2.3) of [PsychoPy](https://www.psychopy.org).

-Container should work on Intel (x64) and Arm (aarch64 / Apple Silicon) computers.
+Container should work on Intel (x64) and Arm (aarch64/ARM64/Apple Silicon) computers.

 Note.
 This is work in progress.
 Tested so far only on an M1 Mac.